Buying a small business

 Payment of Rent

-If the lease says you will keep actively trading in the lease period, during that period you:
+If the lease requires that you keep actively trading in the lease period, during that period you:

 • cannot close the business;

-• must use the premises only for the permitted use; and
+• may use the premises only for the permitted use; and

 If you do not pay the rent on time, the landlord may lock you out or end the lease without notice.